 It was a friend’s birthday and as it’s National Cupcake Week, I thought I’d better bake some for her.
 I adapted a primrose bakery recipe for ginger cupcakes, altering the quantities, using ginger and marrow jam instead of stem ginger and adding bits of chocolate.
 I also thought this would be a good opportunity to, err, have another go at piping – deep breath, gritted teeth ……

 Well, my piping skills obviously need some improvement, but I was reasonably pleased with these.
 I didn’t break the bag or shoot the nozzle out of the end for a start, that’s got to be progress.
 I tried total coverage as well as just a whirl in the middle to see which I liked best.
 Both CT and I felt that full coverage gave the best effect.

-They had a delicious gingerbread taste, but with a lighter texture and the ginger was not as strong.
-Combined with the lemony tang from the ginger and marrow jam, the fragrant aroma and chocolate nuggets, these were real winners; I shall be making them again for sure.
-Just as well I was giving these away or I might have polished off quite a few of them.
+These ginger chocolate cupcakes had a delicious gingerbread taste, but with a lighter texture and the ginger was not as strong.
+Combined with the lemony tang from the ginger and marrow jam, the fragrant aroma and chocolate nuggets, they were real winners; I shall be making them again for sure.
+Just as well I was giving them away or I might have polished off quite a few of them.
 That was my friend’s avowed intention anyway.

 No Marrow & Ginger Jam?

 If you don’t have a cupboard full of marrow and ginger jam like I did, don’t panic.
 You can use a jar of stem ginger along with some of its syrup instead.
 Add a little grated lemon zest and you’re done.
 Lemon marmalade could work too.

 Thanks for visiting Tin and Thyme.
 If you make these ginger chocolate cupcakes, I’d love to hear about it in the comments below or via social media.
 Do share photos on your preferred social media site and use the hashtag #tinandthyme, so I can spot them.